turing-trading/tt-mcp-docker/README.md

 #### `docker_compose`

-Use natural language instead of YAML to compose containers.
+Use natural language to compose containers.

 Simply provide a project name and a description of the containers comprising the project, and the LLM will come up with a deployment plan.

+This prompt instructs the LLM to enter a `plan+apply` loop.
+Your interaction with the LLM will involve the following steps:

+1. You give the LLM instructions for which containers to bring up
+2. The LLM calculates a concise natural language plan and presents it to you
+3. You either:

+- Apply the plan
+- Provide the LLM feedback, and the LLM recalculates the plan

 ##### Examples